phpearth/docs/security/sql-injection.md

----
-title: "What is SQL injection and how to prevent it?"
+# What is SQL injection and how to prevent it?
-updated: "March 23, 2016"
-permalink: "/faq/security/sql-injection/"
----

 When working with databases, one of the most common security vulnerabilities in web applications is definitely SQL injection attack.
 Malicious users can insert